shirashvadron/wiggle-room/README.md

 **▶ Live prototype: https://shirashvadron.github.io/wiggle-room/**

-> Replace `USERNAME` above with your GitHub username once Pages is enabled.

 Final project for **Motor Learning in the Age of AI**, Tel Aviv University (Prof. Jason Friedman).

 ---